chain

 How to play Dominoes

-To play dominoes, you need 28 rectangular tiles.
-Each tile is divided into two equal spaces with dots from 0 to 6.
-The tiles cover all possible combinations with these numbers.
+To play dominoes, you have 28 rectangular tiles, each divided into two sections showing numbers from 0 to 6.
+These tiles cover all possible combinations with these numbers.

-You can play with 2, 3, or 4 players, or in pairs.
+It can be played with 2, 3 or 4 players, including in pairs.

-Once the player has placed the tile, their turn finishes and moves onto the next player.
+Once the player places their tile, their turn ends, and the next one goes.

 End of the round

-The round continues with the players placing their tiles until one of the following situations arises.
+The round continues with players placing their chips until one of the following situations arises:

-There are cases where no player can continue the game.
-This happens when the numbers at the end of the chain have already been played 7 times.
-At this moment, we can say that the game is closed.
-Players count the points on their remaining tiles; the player or pair with the least points will win and add up the other points like usual.
+Close: If none of the players can continue, for example, because the end numbers have been played 7 times, a close is declared.
+Players count the points on their remaining tiles; the player or pair with the fewest points wins and adds up the points as usual.

 Following rounds

-In the following rounds, the player who starts the game is the next person along.
-They can start using any tile they want, even if it is not a double tile.
+In the following rounds, the player who starts is the next player in turn and they may start with any tile, it doesn’t necessarily have to be a double.

 End of the game

-The game ends when a player or pair gets the necessary points to win.
+The game ends when a player or pair reaches the number of points needed to win.

 Dominoes Rules